Astana: Religion

-Additionally, Astana is home to the largest mosque in Kazakhstan and Central Asia, the Astana Grand Mosque.
+Islam and Christianity (primarily Russian Orthodoxy, Roman Catholicism, and Protestantism) are the predominant religions of the city.
+Other religions practiced in the country are Judaism, Buddhism, and Hinduism.
+Astana is home to the largest mosque in Kazakhstan and Central Asia, the Astana Grand Mosque.

 The Palace of Peace and Reconciliation was specially constructed in 2006 to host the Congress of Leaders of World and Traditional Religions.
 It contains accommodations for different religions: Judaism, Islam, Christianity, Buddhism, Hinduism, Taoism, and other faiths.
 Central Asia's largest synagogue is found in Astana.
 The Catholic community is served by the Our Mother of Perpetual Help Cathedral.

 Moreover, Astana also serves as the headquarters for the Eastern Orthodox Church.

 Metropolitan area

 The metropolitan area centered upon Astana includes the Arshaly, Shortandy, Tselinograd, and (partially) Akkol districts of Akmola Region.
 The area contains 1.2 million people.